Elakiya2904/InternPathAI/README.md

     npm install
     ```

-3.  **Set up environment variables:**
+3.  **Set up environment variables (Optional):**

+    This project can be run **without an API key**.
+If no key is provided, the application will use mocked AI responses, allowing you to work on the UI and other features without needing access to the Google AI service.

+    To enable the full AI capabilities, you will need a Google AI API key.

-    Create a file named `.env` in the root of the project and add your Google AI API key.
-This is required for Genkit to function.
+    Create a file named `.env` in the root of the project by copying the example file:
+    ```bash
+    cp .env.example .env
+    ```
+    Then, add your Google AI API key to the `.env` file.
     ```
     GOOGLE_API_KEY="YOUR_GEMINI_API_KEY"
     ```